Seeking Help With Ambien Addiction Treatment

 Motivational Interviewing

-The Centers for Disease Control and Prevention (CDC) states that Motivational Interviewing (MI) is a conversation technique that encourages someone’s enthusiasm to change and accept treatment while simultaneously boosting their commitment levels.
+The Centers for Disease Control and Prevention (CDC) states that Motivational Interviewing (MI) is a conversation technique that encourages enthusiasm to change and accept treatment while boosting commitment levels.
+(11)

-Once you’ve completed a detox or treatment program for your Ambien addiction, it’s important to follow up with aftercare.
-Aftercare may include therapy, support groups, or 12-step programs.
+Once you’ve completed a detox or outpatient treatment program for your Ambien addiction, it’s important to follow up with aftercare.

 When To Seek Treatment

-If you find that you’re having difficulty controlling your use of Ambien or if it’s causing negative impacts on your life, it’s essential to seek help.
+If you find that you’re having difficulty controlling your Ambien drug use or if it’s causing negative impacts on your life, it’s essential to seek help.

 Ask yourself these questions: